Street lighting in Dorset

 Street lighting in Dorset is provided by SSE Contracting Ltd, with the service being governed by the council's street lighting policy.

-You will need the road name, the column reference number (which is painted on its side), the name or number of the property the column is positioned outside of and information on the type of fault.
+- the name or number of the property the column is positioned outside of

 Repairs, replacement and re-positioning